SCC NEWS THIS WEEK:

 Teaching, Learning, and Service Charette Guides:

-Institutional Plans for Student Success
+Institutional & Program Plans including Professional Development for Student Success

 The Early Alert Referral System & Counseling Crisis Intervention Services